What's Happening Now

 November & December, 2018: Architect Review and Site Surveying

-Pre-design work at Hoover is taking place including a site walk-through by the architect team.
+Pre-design work at Husky is taking place including a site walk-through by the architect team.
 The site is also being surveyed as part of the pre-design process.

 November 5, 2018: Design Advisory Committee

-Site-based committees for Hoover Elementary will be announced and meetings with the architects will begin soon after.
-These committees will serve as advisors to the design professionals and will continue at least through the life of the project at Hoover.
+Site-based committees for Husky Elementary will be announced and meetings with the architects will begin soon after.
+These committees will serve as advisors to the design professionals and will continue at least through the life of the project at Husky.

 Bond Projects at Bessie Coleman